Applemann/Grello/README.md

 # Grello
-Grello is simple web application for visually github issues.
+Grello is simple web application for visualization github issues.

-# Local setup:
+## Local setup:

   Fork project from github and clone it: